13 Classic New Orleans Drinks You Must Try

 Probably one of the most dramatic of New Orleans drinks, Café Brulot Diabolique is as much entertainment as it is an after-dinner drink.
 The name means “devilishly burned coffee” and it was first added to the menu at Antoine’s Restaurant in the late 1880s.
 At the time, it was popular to soak a sugar cube in cognac, ignite it over an open flame and then drop it into a cup of coffee.

-This New Orleans cocktail is still popular at Antoine’s and other fine dining restaurants in the city.
+This New Orleans cocktail is still popular at Antoine’s and other fine dining restaurants serving the best food in New Orleans.
 Café Brulot is made at the table over an open flame with much flourish.
 This concoction of spices, sugar, brandy and coffee is probably best left to the pros, but if you do try it at home, make sure to have a fire extinguisher at the ready.

 8. Creole Bloody Mary